Difference Between DVI and HDMI

 HDMI is also a type of digital cable used to transport digital data from a processing unit to a display unit.

-The cable has a very head design and it takes up only half the space that DVI cable utilizes for connection.
+The cable has a very head design and takes up only half the space DVI cable utilizes for connection.

 It is also a more advanced type of digital cable, as it can support 1920X1200 HD video feed, along with 8 channel audio feed as it includes audio pins along with the video pins in the head.

-Along with HDCP support, later versions of HDMI such as HDMI 1.2, HDMI 2.0, and so on, also support video formats with higher resolutions, including 4K video data.
+Along with HDCP support, later versions of HDMI, such as HDMI 1.2, HDMI 2.0, and so on, also support higher-resolution video formats, including 4K video data.

 Because of the compact design of the HDMI port, it is widely used in almost all newer video display systems, such as laptops, TVs, video players, and so on.